NewsLocal News

 A rare and unusual weather pattern is setting up that could bring historic early June rain to Arizona.

-A storm system spinning off the coast of the Baja Peninsula will be pulling up moisture from Tropical Storm Alvin.
-This could bring record-breaking rainfall to the Valley for early June.
+A storm system spinning off the coast of the Baja Peninsula is pulling up moisture from the remnants of what was Tropical Storm Alvin.

-So, Sunday will be an ABC15 Weather Action Day as a reminder to take action and be ready to adjust your outdoor plans.
-Rain, lightning and gusty winds could all impact your day.
+Sunday and Monday will be an ABC15 Weather Action Day as a reminder to take action and be ready to adjust your outdoor plans.
+Rain, lightning, and gusty winds could all impact your day.

-Some parts of the Valley could see a tenth to a quarter of an inch of rain.
-Roads may be slick and visibility could be reduced at times.
+Some parts of the Valley could see a quarter to a half inch of rain.
+Roads may be slick, and visibility could be reduced at times.

 So stay weather-aware and check abc15.com and ABC15 Mobile for updates as we head into the weekend.